awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-launchtemplateoverrides.md

 # AWS::AutoScaling::AutoScalingGroup LaunchTemplateOverrides<a name="aws-properties-autoscaling-autoscalinggroup-launchtemplateoverrides"></a>

  `LaunchTemplateOverrides` is a subproperty of [LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscaling-autoscalinggroup-launchtemplate.html) that describes an override for a launch template\.
-Currently, the only supported override is instance type\.

 The maximum number of instance type overrides that can be associated with an Auto Scaling group is 20\.